-The Project will be connected to an SEC substation which will have an overhead transmission line (OHTL) connection to the grid.
+The Project will be connected to an SEC substation which will have a 380 kV overhead transmission line (OHTL) connection to an existing 380 kV OHTL to the east.
 The development and operation of this substation and OHTL are not within the scope of this Project, or financed under this Project, therefore are considered as associated facilities.